Using the Internet: Evaluating Online Information

 - What is their motive?
 They may be trying to sell you something or they may have opinions they want you to agree with.

 - Is it correct?
-Check sources and compare to other websites and information resources such as books and databases.
+Check multiple trusted sources and compare to other websites and information resources such as books and databases.

 Check for Understanding:

-- Why do you need to carefully evaluate a website before you trust the information on it?
+- Why do you need to carefully evaluate information?

 - Do you think that anyone should be allowed to put anything they want online?
 Explain your opinion.